iamrolandw/iamrolandw.github.io/about.md

 ---

 <p class="message">
-  Rambling of a middle aged guy working in technology in the centre of London
+  Ramblings of a middle aged guy working in technology in the centre of London
 </p>

 I used to